AndyObtiva/glimmer-dsl-libui/README.md

 ### Scaffold Custom Window Gem

-You can scaffold a Ruby gem around a reusable Custom Window by running this command:
+You can scaffold a Ruby gem around a reusable custom window by running this command:

 ```
 glimmer scaffold:gem:customwindow[name,namespace]